-The paralegal schools in Washington DC can provide a high quality education in paralegal studies.
+The paralegal schools in Washington DC can provide a high-quality education in paralegal studies.
 This overview of paralegal schools in Washington DC contains key information so that you can make the right decision on where to go to school to support your personal interests and career goals.
-As an alternative to traditional on campus schools you may also wish to consider an online paralegal school like Kaplan University, which offers programs for paralegals from the certificate to the master’s degree level.
+As an alternative to traditional on-campus schools, you may also wish to consider an online paralegal program, which may offer a more flexible schedule for working or busy students.

 - There are 2 colleges and universities that offer a paralegal/legal assistant degree program in Washington DC.

 - 1 school offers a certificate program for paralegals/legal assistants.

 - No schools offer an associate’s degree program for paralegals/legal assistants.

 - No schools offer a bachelor’s degree program for paralegals/legal assistants.

 - 1 school offers an advanced degree program for paralegals/legal assistants.

 - There is 1 ABA approved paralegal degree program in Washington DC.